ahwingo/wingobot/README.md

 * `analysis/convert_h5_games_to_sgf.py` - Converts games stored in the custom H5 format to the standard [Smart Game Format](https://senseis.xmp.net/?SmartGameFormat).
 * `analysis/sgf_stats.py` - Given a set of SGF files, determines the total number of white / black wins and the average margin of victory.
 * `analysis/show_predictions.py` - DEPRECATED.
 Randomly loads games / input states, runs the WinGoBot on them, and prints a heat map of move probabilities.
-* `analysis/show_h5_games.py` - Load games stored in the custom H5 format and display them using MatPlotLib (shown in the introduction).
+* `analysis/show_h5_games.py` - Loads games stored in the custom H5 format and displays them using MatPlotLib (shown in the introduction).
 * `analysis/speed_test_game_state_loading.py` - Evaluates how fast game states can be loaded from SGF files (a smaller but slower format to load from than the custom H5 files).
 * `analysis/speed_test_nnlltf.py` - Evaluates how fast the WinGoBot's neural network can process batches of game state inputs.
 See the image below for an example.